BigPolarBear1/factorization/README.md

 Update: Quickly fixed a couple of bugs.
 Tomorrow I'll add support for SIQS style moduli.
 Then the speed will quickly start picking up from there..

+Update: pushed some more changes but need to fix a bunch of stuff still.
+I also need to figure out how to maximize the change of hitting these near identical smooths.
+I do think I know how.. will experiment a bit.

 #### To run from folder "Coefficient_Sieve" (For use with the paper):</br></br>
 To build: python3 setup.py build_ext --inplace</br>
 To run:  python3 run_qs.py -keysize 40 -base 50 -debug 1 -lin_size 10_000 -quad_size 100</br>